Gut health while travelling: Tips to avoid jet belly

 Pre-travel gut prep: Building a good gut health foundation

-In-flight tips for managing jet belly and bloating after flying
+In-flight tips for managing discomfort

 • Move Around: Take breaks to walk up and down the aisle to keep your digestive system active.

-Post-travel tips to help with gut issues after returning home
+Post-travel tips to help your gut

 Watch what you eat